 - Open Spybot by right-clicking on the Spybot icon and choosing the option to “Run as administrator”.

-If you are a licensed user you should also have “+AV” written in red writing.
+- If you are a licensed user you should also have “+ANTIVIRUS” written in red writing.

 To view Spybot Help, open Spybot’s Start Center and click on “Help” in the top left corner of the Start Center.

 This will open the Spybot Help file.

 To view the Spybot License Agreement with Spybot installed, you can go to:

 Start Center > Help (top left corner of the Start Center) > About Start Center > License